-Members of MyHealthline may also elect to receive News Alerts and Blog Alerts via email.
-To change mailing frequency, or to unsubscribe from New Alerts or Blog Alerts, MyHealthline Members should log into their account to update their preferences.
+Members of MyHealthline may also elect to receive news alerts and blog alerts via email.
+To change mailing frequency or to unsubscribe from news alerts or blog alerts, MyHealthline members should log into their accounts to update their preferences.

-Special Policy With Regards to Information from Children Under Thirteen
+Special Policy with Regards to Information from Children Under Age 13

-Online privacy is in the regulatory purview of the Federal Trade Commission.
-For more information or to lodge a complaint, please visit the FTC's Consumer Response Center: https://www.ftccomplaintassistant.gov/
+Online privacy is in the regulatory purview of the Federal Trade Commission (FTC).
+For more information or to lodge a complaint, please visit the FTC's consumer response center: https://www.ftccomplaintassistant.gov/.